Court / Presiding Judge

 The case dates back to events that occurred in the aftermath of the Raba’a al-Adaweya and Nahda Square sit-in dispersals in August 2013.
 More than 400 of the defendants faced murder and attempted murder charges.
 The remainder faced charges including destroying public property, protesting without authorization, attacking security forces, and hindering the work of national institutions.

 Among the defendants in this case was dual Irish-Egyptian citizen Ibrahim Halawa.
 Commenting on the case, Amnesty International said: “This trial has been a cruel farce from start to finish.
 From relying on questionable testimonies to dismissing key evidence and depriving the defendants of the proper means of defending themselves, these proceedings expose the deep flaws in Egypt’s notorious criminal justice system.”
+In May 2018, a presidential pardon listed 103 of the sentenced defendants from the al-Fath Mosque case.

 Legal & Judicial Implications